ladisk/pyuff/README.rst

     uffwrite = pyuff.UFF('./data/measurement.uff')
     uffwrite.write_sets(data,'add')

 Or we can use support function ``dict_58`` to prepare the dictionary for creating the UFF file.
-Functions for other datasets can be found in `Supported datasets <https://pyuff.readthedocs.io/en/latest/Supported_datasets.html>`
+Functions for other datasets can be found in `supported datasets <https://pyuff.readthedocs.io/en/latest/Supported_datasets.html>`_.

 .. code:: python